Z-Wave-Me/zwave-smarthome/README.md

 Angular app
 ## v1.3.1
 #### New features
+- On-line appps: dysplaying patches in the update window and in the app detail.
 - Improved Z-Wave inclusion.
 - Added HTML title attribute to navigation and buttons.
 - Management: reset to factory default.